Skip to main content

 Student registration successful!

-๐ŸŽ‰ Woohoo!
-With a simple API call, you've crafted a test case with a mock!
-Dive into the Keploy directory and feast your eyes on the newly minted test-1.yml and mocks.yml
+🎉 Woohoo!
+Give yourself a pat on the back!
+With that simple spell, you've conjured up a test case with a mock!
+Explore the Keploy directory and you'll discover your handiwork in test-1.yml and mocks.yml.

 Or simply wander over to your browser and visit http://localhost:8000/students.

 Did you spot the new test and mock scrolls in your project library?
-Awesome! ๐Ÿ‘
+Awesome! 👏